Why use it

-There are two ways to open the Editor:
+There are three ways to open the Editor:

-- Sign in to the Userlane Portal at family.userlane.com, then select Open Editor from the application dropdown.
+- Sign in to the Userlane Portal at family.userlane.com, go to Guides and click on Open Application.
 You'll go directly to your software where you will be able to edit the content.

 - If Userlane is implemented via the browser extension, you can open the Editor via the browser extension.
 Go to your application, click the Userlane extension, then select Start Editor.